celisun/Robot_control_using_multinode_ROS/README.md

 ## ROS Multinode Control
-This is a practice to write multiple nodes communicating using the three major ROS functions: topic, action and service.
+This is a practice to write multiple nodes communicating using the three major ROS functions: topic, action and service, to complete a simple task of asking-turtlebot-to-spin.
 The nodes defined as 'nlp_server', 'console_reader' and 'motor_action_server' in this task, are collaborating through the main in reading the human user's inputs and manipulating the turtlebot accordinly.

 - **'main'**: the main coordinator, listens to console reader for user input, can invoke NLP service for input processing, and can send goals to action server for turtlebot mission
 - **'console_reader'**: read inputs from the user and publish through message to the Main node